gobuffalo/docs/templates/docs/db.md

 {{#panel title="database.yml" name="configuring"}}

-When you first generate a Buffalo application a `database.yml` file will be generated for, based on the type of database that was selected with the `--db-type` flag, with PostgreSQL being the default.
+When you first generate a Buffalo application a `database.yml` file will be generated for you, based on the type of database that was selected with the `--db-type` flag, with PostgreSQL being the default.

 ```text
 development: